wackywendell/tess/README.md

 Numerous examples are provided to demonstrate the library's features and all of these are discussed in detail on the library website.

-Pyvoro
+Tess
 ======

-This [repository](https://github.com/wackywendell/pyvoro) is a python wrapper around the voro++ library.
+This [repository](https://github.com/wackywendell/tess) is a python wrapper around the voro++ library.
 It is currently not as powerful as the full C++ library, but contains a number of functions.